Donji Milanovac: Economy

 Until the 1990s, there were numerous companies in the town: wood company "Poreč", factories "FEP" and "Megaplast", hotel "Lepenski Vir", agricultural cooperative "Sloga", etc. By the 2010s, the majority of economy deteriorated and depopulation accelerated.

 Tourism

 In 1972 a hotel "Lepenski Vir" was built and the town beach was arranged.
 The area became a popular camping location as, due to the climate, there are no mosquitos.
 Donji Milanovac and the gorge are situated on the European bicycle corridor and the Đerdap highway, the shortest connection between Belgrade and Bucharest, Romania, and further with the Black Sea.
 The town also has a pier, which is today mostly used by the foreign river cruisers.
 During the 1970s there was a regular motorboat line from Belgrade to Đerdap, which took about two and a half hours.

-Donji Milanovac was nicknamed "Serbian Hollywood" as numerous movies were filmed in the town and the surroundings, including Naivko (1975), Ćao, inspektore (1984) and Vampiri su među nama (1989).
+Donji Milanovac was nicknamed "Serbian Hollywood" as numerous movies were filmed in the town and the surroundings, including Naivko (1975), Ćao, inspektore (1984) and Vampiri su među nama (1989), and "Vanzemaljci su krivi za sve" (1991).